bgord/Hapiline/docs/deployment.md

 > The script will try to open the app with the Firefox browser

+**Troubleshooting**

+Problem: End-to-end tests are failing one after another.

+Possible cause: The end-to-end tests are running against the production frontend build.

+Possible solution: Run: `$ ./run.sh npm run frontend:dev`, kill it, and run the deployment script once again.

 **After**

 After the script has run correctly, it's advisable to perform the following steps: